- Awards and Financial Support

 The Telfer School of Management offers teaching and research assistantships, with priority given to those students who qualify for an admission scholarship.
 However, all Master's students may apply for Telfer School of Management teaching assistantships and their chances of obtaining a position are very good, given the needs of the Telfer School of Management.
 In order to receive a teaching assistantship, the candidate must possess the qualifications required by the position.

-The Telfer School of Management’s teaching and research assistantships and markers postings are normally available as of July 1st for fall courses, November 1st for winter courses and April 1st for spring/summer courses.
+The Telfer School of Management’s teaching and research assistantships and markers postings are normally available as of the end of June for fall courses, end of October for winter courses and end of February for spring/summer courses.

 Opportunities at the University of Ottawa